 The kids in this movie are the worst thing that the film has to offer.
 Not in terms of acting, though they're not good actors either, but just how wickedly sadistic and deranged they are.
 If you thought Kevin McCallister was a psychotic killer in training, you'll definitely change your tune when you meet these two kids.
 Unlike how Kevin was simply defending himself against two burglars that could possibly kill him if he was caught, these kids are trying to hurt any nanny that comes into their home.
 Sure they'll do simple harmless occasional pranks to Hogan like attach a bucket of ice cold water on top of a door, or try to annoy the hell out of him, but for the most part they create traps that are just as dangerous as the ones that Kevin creates.
 They try to crush him with a weight, put broken glass on his chair, hit him in the head with a bowling ball, and electrocute him when he steps out of the shower.
 And it's not like that these kids aren't realizing the consequences of what they're doing to poor innocent people, they know exactly what could happen and laugh and giggle at every ounce of pain that they bring showing no care at all if their victims will live, die, or be maimed.
 In fact they enjoy gloating about the other nanny's they've injured, and literally at one point try to increase the voltage to full blast when they're electrocuting Hogan so that they can kill him!

-And the amount of abuse that Hogan goes through is so extreme that he gets all bloody.
+The amount of abuse that Hogan goes through is so extreme that he gets all bloody.

 Okay, okay that's actually just red dye all over him, but either way it's still horrifically nasty to look at.

 The writing for the kids is not only dreadfully mean-spirited and platitude, but it’s very inconstant and far-fetched.
 These kids are mad geniuses who are calculating, manipulative, and can create traps and devices to harm anybody who stands in their way.
 The boy Alex even has a science lab for a room that he designed and renovated himself.
 But despite being so smart, they are seen being picked on by kids at school, and getting kidnapped by the terrorists, and I'm sorry but the fact that they are vulnerable to any kid or adult is so hard to swallow that I almost choked to death!
 I don't believe for a single second that these kids would be helpless when facing bullies and terrorists.
 They are so intelligent beyond all reason, that they can easily protect themselves with their brain and skills.
-And the only reason why we get scenes of them acting like regular helpless kids when it's clear as crystal that they're are far from it is because it's used as a tool to have us sympathies with these little monsters, and watch Hogan develop connection with them and act as the hero in the climax.
+The only reason why we get scenes of them acting like regular helpless kids when it's clear as crystal that they're are far from it is because it's used as a tool to have us sympathies with these little monsters, and watch Hogan develop connection with them and act as the hero in the climax.

 What shocks me the most that really draws the line of stupidity that this film brings is how the adults react to these kids.
 The characters are hardly ever shocked or surprised at how dangerous and bright that these kids are, acting as if every thing that the kids are doing are what kids do.
 I know Hogan acknowledges that these aren't ordinary kids, but considering all the abuse and torture that they rain down on their nannies, nobody ever thinks of calling the cops or sending them away since what they are doing to them is lethal, not even Hogan or their freaking Father?
 And what makes the stupidity of the adult characters even more brainless is Hogan and his manager eventually wind-up supporting their abusive nature by encouraging them to use weapons on the bullies in school.
 Hogan gives Alex the idea to electrocute the bullies, while Burt on the other hand literally brings weapons such as a brass-knuckle and a lead pipe on school grounds explaining to him with insane enthusiasm of how bloody and messy the result will be!
 This isn't funny, this is disturbing and twisted!
 There' even a scene where they both randomly tell the kids about Burt's leg that involves rigged fights, the mafia, and all the gruesome details of what happened to Burt and Thanatos, because after all that's the kind of information that you want to share with kids, especially with kids as deviant as them.